Knowledge-Infused Prompting: Assessing and Advancing Clinical Text Data Generation with Large Language Models: Introduction

-Clinical Natural Language Processing (NLP) emerges as a distinct subfield including the extraction, analysis, and interpretation of medical data from unstructured clinical text~\citep{wornow2023shaky}.
-Despite its significance, unique challenges evolve for methodology development in clinical NLP.
-For example, clinical texts are often dense with abbreviations and specialized medical terminologies that can be perplexing to standard NLP models~\citep{cui2022can,lee2023ai}.
-Fortunately, recent advances in Large Language Models (LLMs)~\citep{brown2020language,chung2022scaling,ouyang2022training,chatgpt,gpt4} provide a promising way to resolve these issues, as they contain billions of parameters and have been pretrained on massive corpora, thus inherently capture a significant amount of clinical knowledge~\citep{agrawal2022large,nori2023capabilities,pmlr-v209-eric23a,wong2023scaling,singhal2022large,singhal2023towards,luo2022biogpt,shi2023retrieval,liu2023radiology}.
+Clinical Natural Language Processing (NLP) emerges as a distinct subfield including the extraction, analysis, and interpretation of unstructured clinical text~\citep{wornow2023shaky}.
+Despite its significance, unique challenges exist for methodology development in clinical NLP.
+For example, clinical texts are often dense with abbreviations and specialized medical terminologies can be perplexing to standard NLP models~\citep{lee2023ai}.
+Fortunately, recent advances in Large Language Models (LLMs)~\citep{brown2020language,chung2022scaling,ouyang2022training,chatgpt,gpt4} provide a promising way to resolve these issues, as they contain billions of parameters and have been pretrained on massive corpora, thus inherently capture a significant amount of clinical knowledge~\citep{agrawal2022large,singhal2022large}.
 These progresses inspire the need for designing specialized approaches for adapting LLMs to clinical settings, which both address the terminology complexities and improve models through clinical data finetuning~\citep{tu2023towards,liu2023utility}.

 Despite the strong capacity of general LLMs, directly applying them to infer over clinical text data is often undesired in practice.
 Firstly, these LLMs often have billions of parameters that translate to significant computational resources even for inference, leading to \emph{increased infrastructure costs} and \emph{long inference time}.
-Furthermore, the sensitive patient information contained in the clinical text naturally raises \emph{privacy and regulatory compliance concerns}~\citep{mesko2023imperative,keeling2023algorithmic}.
-To effectively combat these challenges, generating synthetic training data using LLMs stands out as a promising solution: It leverages the capability of LLMs in a way that is both resource-efficient and privacy-centric.
-When trained with these synthetic datasets mimicking real-world clinical data, models can achieve high performance while obeying data protection regulations.
+Furthermore, the sensitive patient information in the clinical text naturally raises \emph{privacy and regulatory compliance concerns}~\citep{mesko2023imperative}.
+To combat these challenges, generating synthetic training data using LLMs serves as a promising solution, as it leverages the capability of LLMs in a resource-efficient and privacy-centric way.
+When trained with synthetic data mimicking real-world clinical data, models can achieve high performance while obeying data protection regulations.